Se8870/samp-random-name/README.md

 sampctl package install Kirima2nd/samp-random-name
 ```

-Include in your code and begin using the library:

 ```pawn
 #include <random-name>
 ```

+### **NOTE**:

+since sampctl doesn't support scriptfiles, you'll have to manually move the scriptfiles to your project
+or if you're not sampctl user, you can just ignore this message.

+Include in your code and begin using the library:

 ## Function Lists